The “Healthiest” Alcohols and How to Hack Your Hangover

 Adding sugar makes your drink a lot less Bulletproof, and alcohols also contain other toxins (natural or manmade) that make you feel and perform even worse the next day.

 This means that if you do drink, there are better choices you can make to feel better and remain healthier.
-Highly filtered and distilled drinks remove toxins so your liver and kidneys don’t have to do the work.
+Highly filtered and distilled drinks like vodka and gin remove ingredients like gluten and sulfites and don’t contain sugar.
 Keep reading for a handy guide to alcohols, starting with the least damaging.

 Your guide to the “healthiest” alcohol to drink

 - Dry champagne

 - Red wine

 Best choice: Vodka

 Vodka is distilled and charcoal filtered, so your body will only deal with the alcohol and no other toxins.
 Warning: If you mix it with sugar and other stuff, it’s no longer the best choice.
 Bonus points for avoiding grains entirely by going with potato vodka.